What are unrefined foods and why should you care?

 In recent years, ultra-processed foods have boomed.
 Turning over the packet of many packaged foods will reveal an extensive ingredient list (sometimes 30+ ingredients in one product) full of things you’ve never heard of.

-Many manufactures have created products which are designed to keep us coming back for more, at the expense of our health.
+Ultra-processed foods are designed to keep us coming back for more, at the expense of our health.

 We are also more likely to need more of a refined food in order to feel satisfied because they lack the fibre (the "feel fuller for longer" nutrient) of unrefined foods.
-Think how much easier it would be to eat 3 slices of white bread with butter, versus 3 slices of wholemeal toast with peanut butter, despite them containing similar calories.
+Think how much easier it would be to eat 3 slices of white bread with margarine spread, versus 3 slices of wholemeal toast with peanut butter, despite them containing similar calories.